How to Make a Household Budget for One Income Family

 #4.
 Keep your expenses low

 #5.
-Track your family’s spending
+Track your family’s expenses

 #6.
 Live below your income

 When most people are buying their first home, they are concentrated on how much home they can afford.
 However, what if you bought below how much home you can afford.
-Just because a bank says you can afford a $300,000 home, this doesn’t mean you need to purchase a home that expensive.
+Just because a bank says you can afford a $300,000 home, this doesn’t mean you need to purchase a home worth that amount of money.
 The same thing goes for everything else in your life.
 Just because you can buy a new car, it doesn’t mean you need to buy a new car.
 Just because you can send your child to the most expensive private school in the land, it doesn’t mean you NEED to do that.
 By living below your income, you are able to live on one income a lot easier.

 #7.
 Plan to Save